-• Taitua Arboretum features over 1,500 species of native and exotic plants, creating a serene environment for relaxation and exploration.
+- Taitua Arboretum showcases an impressive collection of mature native and exotic trees, creating a calming environment for relaxation and discovery.

-• Designated picnic spots provide perfect settings for family gatherings surrounded by lush greenery.
+- Designated picnic spots offer ideal settings for family gatherings amidst the arboretum’s lush surroundings.

-• The area supports local wildlife, offering opportunities for birdwatching and nature observation.
+- The area supports diverse local wildlife, providing excellent opportunities for birdwatching and nature observation.

 Location and Access